Analysts predict more brands will flee X after Musk tirade

 "Musk has stated that Twitter is worth a lot lesser than the $44 billion he had paid for it.
 It is hard to argue that will change quickly if advertisers take deep offence to what he said yesterday," said Russ Mould, investment director at AJ Bell.

-(Reporting by Chavi Mehta and Jaspreet Singh in Bengaluru; Additional reporting by Aby Jose Koilparambil; Editing by Anil D'Silva)
+(Reporting by Chavi Mehta and Jaspreet Singh in Bengaluru; Additional reporting by Aby Jose Koilparambil and Sheila Dang; Editing by Anil D'Silva)

 ((Chavi.Mehta@thomsonreuters.com;))